zach-meyers/EzraTodo/README.md

 1. No pagination (loads all todos at once)
 2. Client-side filtering (works well for small datasets)
 3. No refresh token mechanism
-4. No database migrations (uses `EnsureCreated()`)
-5. No unit tests or integration tests
+4. No unit tests or integration tests
-6. No email verification on signup
+5. No email verification on signup
-7. No password reset functionality
+6. No password reset functionality
-8. No user profile management
+7. No user profile management
-9. No todo sharing or collaboration features
+8. No todo sharing or collaboration features
-10. No due date reminders or notifications
+9. No due date reminders or notifications

 ### Potential Improvements
 1. **Pagination**: Add server-side pagination for large datasets
-2. **Global Exception Handler**: Replace repetitive try-catch blocks
-3. **FluentValidation**: Replace manual validation with library
-4. **Entity Framework Migrations**: Better production deployment
-5. **Repository Pattern**: Add abstraction if app grows
+2. **Repository Pattern**: Add abstraction if app grows
 6. **Unit Testing**: Backend services and controllers
 7. **E2E Testing**: Frontend user flows with Playwright/Cypress
 8. **API Versioning**: Prepare for future changes